vk-db-modeling-fall-25/shared-notes/notes/relational.md

   | 101             | Van Gogh      | 1005               |
   | 102             | Picasso       | 1003               |
   | 102             | Picasso       | 1004               |

+  - The PK now becomes the composite (PAINTER_ID, PAINTING_ID)
+  - There's a partial dependency: PAINTER_ID -> PAINTER_NAME
+    - From normalization we know this leads to redundancy and should be eliminated to achieve 2NF
+      - Redundancy in PAINTER_NAME

 - So Painting stores a FK to Painter